 Known as the Immortal, Roxanne is a Pandora from Genetics America, based in the United States.
 She is capable of regenerating any part of her body, and is sometimes addressed as "Zombie Girl" and "Undead" by Charles as a result.
-She is one of the top five strongest third-year Pandoras at Genetics worldwide, being ranked second.
+She is one of the top five strongest third-year Pandora at Genetics worldwide, being ranked second.

 Ambiguously Gay: She gropes other girls, she performs Marshmallow Hell on other girls, she invites other girls to stare at her chest and is almost disappointed when they decline, she has quite a bit of Les Yay going on with Charles, and she hasn't shown the slightest interest in boys.
-She may be in a relationship with her Limiter like many other Pandoras are, but if she is, we haven't seen it.
+She may be in a relationship with her Limiter like many other Pandora are, but if she is, we haven't seen it.

 The Anti-Nihilist: Roxanne realizes a Pandora's life will most likely be short and bloody.
-However, instead of using this as an excuse to be a bitch, she sees it as the best reason for Pandoras to become True Companions, and she is more than willing to sacrifice her own life for a friend.
+However, instead of using this as an excuse to be a bitch, she sees it as the best reason for Pandora to become True Companions, and she is more than willing to sacrifice her own life for a friend.